SystemSpace/Compendium/compendium.rst

   Big reminder that the numbering of dimensions is relative, what may be the 4th dimension to us could be the 78th in another context.

+How does time measurement work across Systemspace?
+  It's all divisions of the omniversal cycle, which is just something built into Systemspace.

+How much time is an omniversal cycle?
+  644245094400 seconds.

+What is the smallest division of time possible in Systemspace, aka one clock cycle?
+  A systemspatial spin.

 Is there a nearly identical version of Life somewhere else in Systemspace that is almost exactly the same, except only slightly different?
   Yes, there is a different "Life" in a sense.
 All possible Life worlds exist in the Life System.